mbarkhau/sbk/lit/010_intro.md

 !!! disclaimer "Disclaimers"
-    - I acknowledge the concerns expressed in [Shamir Secret Snakeoil][href_btcwiki_sss] and to that end have placed this disclaimer as the first thing for you to read.
+    - I acknowledge the concerns expressed in [Shamir Secret Snakeoil][href_btcwiki_sss] and to that end, I have placed this disclaimer as the first thing for you to read.
 The primary alternative suggested in the wiki article is to use [n of m multisig transactions][href_btcwiki_multisig], which is a feature supported by many wallets, [including electrum][href_electrum_multisig].
-Depending on your situation and preferences, you may indeed find that approach to have a preferable trade-off of usability, privacy and security.
+Depending on your situation, you may indeed find this to have a preferable trade-off of usability, privacy and security.
     - As of January 2020, SBK is still in the experimental, pre-alpha, evaluation only, developmental prototype phase (hedge, hedge, hedge).
 At this point the primary reason for the software to be publicly available is for security review.
     - For the moment not even the primary author of SBK is using it for any substantial amount of bitcoin.
 If you do use it, assume that all of your bitcoin will be lost.
-    - [The software is provided "as is", without warranty of any kind, express or implied…][href_sbk_license].
+    - [The software is provided under the MIT License, "as is", without warranty of any kind, express or implied…][href_sbk_license].
 In particular, the author of SBK cannot be held liable for funds that are lost or stolen.
-The author of SBK has neither any responsibility an likely has no means to help you recover your wallet.
+The author of SBK has neither any responsibility, nor any means to help you recover your wallet.

 [href_btcwiki_sss]: https://en.bitcoin.it/wiki/Shamir_Secret_Snakeoil